josecaneira/aks-lab/trivy_operator_parser/README.md

 * 20/09/2024:
   - Minor bug correction where cluster name variable was being printed before being initialized;
   - installedVersion also needed to be escaped to avoid CSV issues;
+  - replaced tr by sed on escaping commas;
   - Updates to README.md to reflect up to date version in the links.